WHO WE ARE

 We’re solving Oregon’s journalism crisis through programming in three core areas:

 The FORJ Resource Center.
-We help news publications evolve their business models to be sustainable and thrive.
+We help news publications evolve their business models to be sustainable and thrive, including through our civic information hubs connecting journalists with local stakeholders in new ways.

 Future Journalists of America.
 We teach the state’s next generation of First Amendment defenders to battle misinformation and practice quality journalism.